tejasri19/EuroSAT_data_analysis/README.md

-# EuroSAT_data_analysis
+### Github Code of our Paper - PERFORMANCE COMPARISON OF MULTISPECTRAL CHANNELS FOR LAND USE CLASSIFICATION

-#### Implemented VGG 16, VGG 19, Resnet 50, Resnet 50 V2 on RGB and multispectral versions of EuroSAT dataset.
+#### ResNet-50, ResNet-101, ResNet-152 on RGB and multispectral versions of EuroSAT dataset.

 #### References: